 Based on research, it will cost around $2,310 for a new basic model ATM.
 It will also cost around $327 to ship it to my house.
 I have to buy some software to use with the machine which is a further $492 (additional licenses for the same software runs around $208 per machine).

 Some soft costs with installing the machine include installation costs, the bolts and accessories will run around $67.
 Add in printer ink and paper for the receipt side of the equation of $37 and you end up with total machine costs on the first day of $3,233.

 Now I have to set up a phone line, the monthly cost is $29.14 total all inclusive.
 The initial connection fee is $45 plus phone wires of $18.91.
-So to connect my machine to the outside world will run another $63.91 (not including the monthly phone line cost).
+To connect my machine to the outside world will run another $63.91 (not including the monthly phone line cost).

 Since this is a new site, I figure I’ll load the machine with $5,000 of cash.
 I can monitor the activity from night to night and if I need to, I’ll load more later.
-So my total investment to have the machine ready on Day One is:
+My total investment to have the machine ready on Day One is:

 Cost of Machine $3,233